kyoukel/bamazon/README.md

 This is a CLI application that takes in orders from customers and depletes stock from the store's inventory.

 ## Basic app Functionality
-- [x] The app will prompt users/customers with two messages.
+- [x] The App will prompt users/customers with two messages.
 - [x] The first message will prompt customers to enter the `item_id` of the product they would like to buy.
 - [x] The second message will ask how many units of the product they would like to buy.
 - [x] Once the customer has placed their order, the application will check if bamazon store has enough of the product in stock to meet the customer's request.